GuidodiPasquo/AeroVECTOR/README.md

 - To see the plots, one must click the *Finish* button.
 This disables the animation.

 NOTE: If the animation is paused, some of the features might require you to seek forward/backward to update the frame.

+### Experimetal Features
+In *src/aerodynamics/rocket_functions.py* are some experimental features turned off by default, you can enable them by searching *experimental =* and setting them to True.
+They include dynamic pressure scaling for, theoretically, better damping, and drag calculations based on the component or fin Reynolds instead of the rocket's Re.